 Francis Parker joined MUMA as Curator - Exhibitions in 2011.

 Francis had earlier been a Monash student, completing his honours degree in visual culture in 2005.
 Before taking up his MUMA appointment, Francis worked for the Queensland Art Gallery/Gallery of Modern Art in Brisbane, first as a curatorial assistant and then as Curator, Contemporary Australian Art.
-While there, he was involved in a number of exhibition projects including the 6th Asia Pacific Triennial of Contemporary Art, 2009 and Contemporary Australia: Optimism, 2008.
+While there, he was involved in a number of exhibition projects including the 6th Asia Pacific Triennial of Contemporary Art, 2009, Contemporary Australia: Optimism, 2008, and Scott Redford: Introducing Reinhardt Dammn, 2010.

 Kate Barber has a background in visual arts, education and arts management.
 Kate has previously held positions at The Royal Academy of Arts (London); The Ian Potter Museum of Art, The University of Melbourne and the Australian Centre for Contemporary Art (ACCA), where she held the position of Education and Public Programs Manager from 2000-2005.